-Usually, the main attraction to rats provided by game management activities is an abundant source of food.
+Usually, the main attraction to rats provided by game

+Give careful consideration to the feeding of gamebirds at release sites as the food will inevitably management activities is an abundant source of food.
 Every effort must be made to restrict rat access to this resource.
 There are many actions that can be taken to achieve this: